-membership, onannan and Quoru
+membersnip, enamman and guora Membership, Chaiman and Quorum

 Number of Members 7

 Substitute Members Permitted No

 Political Proportionality Rules Apply No

 Appointments / Removals The relevant committees will make

 appointments annually

 Restrictions on Membership The Planning Policy Board shall comprise:-

-Portfolio Holder for Economic Development
+Portfolio Holder for Sustainable Economic Development

-& Visitors

 • 3 Members from the membership of the

 Council appointed by the PPI Committee

 • 3 Members of the Planning Committee

 including the Chairman and Vice Chairman

-Restrictions on Chairman / Vice e Portfolio Holder for Economic Development &
+Restrictions on Chairman / Vice Portfolio Holder for Sustainable Economic

-Chairman Visitors
+Chairman Development

 Quorum 3

-Number of Ordinary Meetings per er At least 4 per year
+Number of Ordinary Meetings per At least 4 per year

 Council Year

-- To act in an advisory capacity to the Portfolio Holder for Economic Development & Visitors and Officers in the preparation, publication and submission of the Council's Development Plan.
+- To act in an advisory capacity to the Portfolio Holder for Sustainable Economic Development and Officers in the preparation, publication and submission of the Council's Development Plan.
 The Development Plan is made up of Development Plan Documents, these can be a single document knows as the Local Plan or a number of documents covering particular locations of subject areas. - 2.
 To oversee the preparation of the Development Plan including development targets, allocations of land for new development, planning polices for the determination of planning applications and the planning policies map which details where such land allocations and planning policies apply within the District of Newark & Sherwood.